radancyco/radancyco.github.io/uid/photoshop-guidelines/index.md

 ### 5.2 Fonts

 Web fonts, which are used for headings and copy, should be left as editable text.
 This allows developers to easily check the character panel to see what values need to be applied to font properties in the style sheet. **Pixels** should be used when sizing fonts instead of **point** sizes, and the size of the fonts should be rounded off (full numbers).
 Do not use kerning in editable text when designing web sites.
+Tracking (letter spacing) can be altered but avoid kerning individual letters.
 Kerning will only remain intact if made into rasterized or flattened images.
 Also, for text, anti-aliasing would be best to set as crisp.
 This is better for web design.

 Along with the Photoshop files, supply the fonts, which may not be common on most platforms.
 Specify if these fonts are client specific.